How Computer Modeling Of COVID-19's Spread Could Help Fight The Virus

 Sara Del Valle, a mathematical and computational epidemiologist at Los Alamos National Laboratory, says she'd like to see a global center set up to constantly collect information about circulating infectious illnesses.

-Much like the National Weather Service providing forecasts to help people prepare for their local weather, she says, such a center could tell people about their local risk of infectious diseases.
+Much like how the National Weather Service provides forecasts to help people prepare for their local weather, she says, such a center could tell people about their local risk of infectious diseases.

-"People could actually, you know, just open their phones and open an app and then see the probability of infection," she says.
-"It could say like, 'There's a 20% probability of getting flu in your community, based on what is spreading there.' "

-The advantage of a system like that, she says, is that all the researchers, plus data-gathering and modeling resources, would already be in place if a new infectious disease threat like this coronavirus suddenly emerged.
+The advantage of a system like that, she says, is that all of the researchers, plus data-gathering and modeling resources, would already be in place if a new infectious disease threat like this coronavirus suddenly emerged.